rahimlisarkhan/nextjs-exercises/README.md

-# Task 2 - Data fetching with SSR..
+# Task 2 - Fetch and Display Posts Using Server-Side Data Fetching with Next.js App Router

 ## Objective:

-- Create a Next.js app that fetches and displays user data from an API using server components, styles with CSS modules, and optimizes images with next/image.
+- Create a Next.js app that fetches posts from a placeholder API using the App Router, and displays the data with server-side rendering.
+The app will use Next.js CSS Modules for styling.

 ### 📂 SCREEN